alldatacenter/alldata/dts/inlong/README.md

 |:-----------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | [![Stargazers over time](https://starchart.cc/apache/inlong.svg)](https://starchart.cc/apache/inlong) | [![Contributor Over Time](https://contributor-overtime-api.git-contributor.com/contributors-svg?chart=contributorOverTime&repo=apache/inlong)](https://git-contributor.com?chart=contributorOverTime&repo=apache/inlong) |

-[Apache InLong](https://inlong.apache.org) is a one-stop integration framework for massive data that provides automatic, secure and reliable data transmission capabilities.
-InLong supports both batch and stream data processing at the same time, which offers great power to build data analysis, modeling and other real-time  applications based on streaming data.
+[Apache InLong](https://inlong.apache.org) is a one-stop, full-scenario integration framework for massive data that supports `Data Ingestion`, `Data Synchronization` and `Data Subscription`, and it provides automatic, secure and reliable data transmission capabilities.
+InLong also supports both batch and stream data processing at the same time, which offers great power to build data analysis, modeling and other real-time  applications based on streaming data.

 InLong (应龙) is a divine beast in Chinese mythology who guides the river into the sea, and it is regarded as a metaphor of the InLong system for reporting data streams.